-Students develop technique and artistry via studio performances of monologues and scene work as they modify their acting technique to "make the learn to adjustment" to a variety of acting styles from modern American drama to Shakespeare.
+Students develop technique and artistry via studio performances of monologues and scene work as they learn to modify their acting technique to "make the adjustment" to a variety of acting styles from modern American drama to Shakespeare.

-THE 210: Musical Theatre Workshop 1 credit, Lab Contact Hours: 30
+THE 210: Musical Theatre Workshop

-Students prepare, rehearse, and apply acting, vocal, and movement techniques to various styles of period and contemporary theatre musical theatre production vignettes.
+2 credits, Lecture/Lab Contact Hours: 30 Students prepare, rehearse, and apply acting, vocal, and movement techniques to various styles of period and contemporary theatre musical theatre production vignettes.